Invariance Principle and dynamics: Miscellaneous

 \subsection{Distinct exponents}

 Consider an independent product of matrices in $\SL(d,\R),$ $ d>2,$ with distribution $\mu$.
 By the subadditive ergodic theorem, there are exponents

 The analog of theorem \ref{F} gives conditions to ensure that $\la _1 > \la _d $ and all the discussion above concerns possible extensions and variants.
-It might be of interest to decide whether exponents are all distinct.
+It might be of interest to decide whether exponents are all pairwise distinct.
 In the independent case, the known criteria involve the support of the measure $\mu.$ Y. Guivarc'h and A. Raugi (\cite{GR89}) showed that this is the case as soon as there one matrix in the semi-group generated by the support of $\mu $ with moduli of eigenvalues all distinct.
 I. Gol'dshe\u{\i}d and G. Margulis (\cite{GM89}) showed that it suffices that the semi-group generated by the support of $\mu $ is Zariski dense in $\SL(d,\R).$ There isn't a generalization of the criteria of \cite{GR89} and \cite{GM89} as neat as theorem \ref{IP}, but it is still possible to obtain nice results, in particular:

-The proof of Zorich-Kontsevich conjecture by A. Avila and M. Viana (\cite{AV07}): on each transitive stratum of the Teichm\"uller flow, for the Masur-Veech invariant probability measure, the Zorich-Kontsevich cocycle has all exponents distinct.
-See e.g \cite{F12} for background and consequences, in particular of $\la_1 > \la _2,$ which was proven earlier by other methods by G. Forni (see \cite{F02}).
+The proof of Zorich-Kontsevich conjecture by A. Avila and M. Viana (\cite{AV07}): on each transitive stratum of the Teichm\"uller flow, for the Masur-Veech invariant probability measure, the Zorich-Kontsevich cocycle has exponents pairwise distinct.
+See e.g \cite{F12} for background and consequences, in particular of $\la_1 > \la _2,$ which was proven earlier by other methods (see \cite{F02}).

-The analog of section \ref{positivity} for linear cocycles or for the derivative cocycle of a smooth diffeomorphisms: generically in some regularity, either all exponents are the same, or all exponents are distinct and the Oseledets splitting is dominated.
+The analog of section \ref{positivity} for generic $C^\infty $ linear cocycles or for the derivative cocycle of a generic $C^\infty $ diffeomorphism: either all exponents are the same, or exponents are pairwise distinct and the Oseledets splitting is dominated.
 See e.g. \cite{bochiviana} \cite{AB12}, \cite{RH13}, \cite{BPLV}, \cite{Mit22} and the references therein.

 A more general result for cocycles is proven in a recent preprint of U. Bader and A. Furman. \begin{theorem}[\cite{BF25}] Let $(X,\A,m;f)$ be a measurable dynamical system, $\G$ a locally compact second countable group, $w :X \to \G$ a mapping such that the $\s$-algebras generated by $w\circ f^n, n\ge 0 $ and $w \circ f^n, n\le -1,$ are quasi-independent (see section \ref{quasi-independence}).
 Let $G$ be a connected semi-simple real Lie group with finite center.
 Then, for any representation $\rho : \G \to G$ with a Zariski dense image and satisfying the suitable integrability condition, the cocycle $\rho \circ w : X \to G$ has a simple Oseledets spectrum. \end{theorem}